 Apply for a heritage grant

-The Northern Territory (NT) Heritage Grants Program funds conservation work to privately owned heritage places.
+The Northern Territory (NT) Heritage Grants Program funds conservation work to privately owned heritage places and objects.

-Priority is given to places on the NT Heritage Register, but grants may also be considered for work to other places of historical importance.
+Priority is given to places and objects on the NT Heritage Register, but grants may also be considered for work to other places and objects of historical importance.

-Search the NT Heritage Register to check if a property is listed.
+Search the NT Heritage Register to check if a place or object is listed.

 When to apply